Accounting Companies That Sponsor H-1B Visas

 Do I need a CPA license to get an H-1B in accounting?

-A CPA license is not required for H-1B eligibility, but it strengthens your case significantly, especially for senior roles.
+A CPA license is not required for H-1B visa eligibility, but it strengthens your case significantly, especially for senior roles.
 USCIS evaluates whether the position normally requires at least a bachelor's degree in a specific field.
 A CPA credential signals specialized expertise and can help your employer justify the specialty occupation requirement.

 How long does the H-1B process take for accounting jobs?